sandro-pasquali/Herder/readme.md

 Note that you are passing an error state on to the next iteration, at which point it will be handled.
 If this is an exception, you should `throw` instead.

-Machines can be given an operating context, which can be any type of value:
+Machines can be given an operating context, which can be any type of value.
+Here we create a typical `every` routine for arrays of data.

 	var every = herder
 	.parallel()